...your folders - at a glance!

 Download, Requirements and License

-FolderGlance requires Mac OS X 10.6 (Snow Leopard), 10.7 (Lion) or 10.8 (Mountain Lion) as well as an Intel-based Mac.
+FolderGlance requires Mac OS X 10.6 (Snow Leopard) or later as well as an Intel-based Mac.
+On Mac OS X 10.11 (El Capitan) and above, you also need to disable System Integrity Protection to retain full functionality from FolderGlance.
 You can download a free trial copy of FolderGlance by clicking the button above or the link below.
 Once downloaded, uncompress the archive and open the disk image.
 Then install FolderGlance by launching FolderGlance Installer from the disk image.

 The full version of FolderGlance costs $20.
 When you purchase a license, you will receive a serial number that you enter in FolderGlance's preference pane to enable full functionality, removing the purchase reminders and allowing you to dig down an unlimited number of levels.
 Version 3.0 is a free upgrade for licensed users of FolderGlance 2.5 and later.
 Purchase a full license here:

 FolderGlance for Leopard (10.5) and earlier

 The current release of FolderGlance is not supported on Leopard and earlier.
 However, you can download the latest version to run on these versions of Mac OS X here: